vrandall66/front-end-submissions-public/1803/mod-1/linked-list/spenser-alex.md

-## Student:
+## Student: Spenser & Alex
-## Evaluator:
+## Evaluator: Pamela Lovett
 ## Notes/What To Work On:

+Nice work getting through most of Phase III!
+Continue to push forward with accessibility (labels and run through a screenreader), CSS declaration organization, more commits (be descriptive but concise), and breaking apart functionality in JS

 ## Functional Expectations

-* Novice: Application meets all of the functional expectations in Phase One.
-* Advanced Be: Application meets all of the functional expectations in Phase Two.
+* Advanced Beginner: Application meets all of the functional expectations in Phase Two.
-  // validations and responsiveness
 * Proficient: Application meets all of the functional expectations in Phase Three.
-* Exceptional: You completed Phase Three and did something with Phase Four.

 ## COMP RECREATION / DESIGN

-* Novice
 * Advanced Beginner
 * Proficient
-* Exceptional

 ## HTML

-* Novice
 * Advanced Beginner
 * Proficient
-* Exceptional

 ## CSS

-* Novice
 * Advanced Beginner
-* Proficient
-* Exceptional

 ## JS/jQuery

-* Novice
 * Advanced Beginner
 * Proficient
-* Exceptional

 ## GIT & GITHUB

-* Novice
 * Advanced Beginner
 * Proficient
-* Exceptional

 ## Pairing/Collaboration

-* Novice
-* Advanced Beginner
 * Proficient
-* Exceptional

-## Surprise and Delight (optional category, but reminder: have fun!)

-* Unicorn Rainbows
-* Hot Fire
-* Sparkles
-* Magic